-Note that there are various scenarios where you might have this occur briefly, but are entirely not indicative of the relationship.
-Examples such a “New video game came out and he has been spending less time with me this week.”
-Or “She found a new friend and now she hangs out with her but it cuts into our time.”
-Both are perfectly normal, let them pass and don’t worry about them.
+Note that there are various scenarios where you might have this occur briefly but are entirely not indicative of the relationship.
+Examples such a “New video game came out, and he has been spending less time with me this week.”
+Or “She found a new friend, and now she hangs out with her, but it cuts into our time.”
+Both are perfectly normal; let them pass and don’t worry about them.
 Should the games become a constant addiction or the other activities become a major drain on investment, sit down and rationally discuss your feelings.
-Often times you partner may not even realize it is happening.
+Often times your partner may not even realize it is happening.

 Remember, no relationship is doomed if both partners are willing to work together for it.
 It is quite clear that in order to disseminate an issue between the two of you, you must both remain logical and objective in your discussions and revelations.
-Emotions are the drive that keeps a relationship going, but without objectivity and logical guidance in analyzing your relationship you can expect your relationship to run in all sorts of directions.
+Emotions are the drive that keeps a relationship going.
+Still, without objectivity and logical guidance in analyzing your relationship, you can expect your relationship to run in all sorts of directions.
 (Metaphor Time: The Emotions are the engine of the car while the Logic portions of a relationship are the Steering Wheel and the Pedals.)

 Good luck to you all.
 Remember to remain objective and don't get too heated if you wish to make something work.
 Calm arguments and discussions work millions of times better than yelling, screaming, and fighting.

 If you have any comments or suggestions, please leave them below.